samsuh/2026-journal/README.md

 ## 5/3/26 - Sunday
 - ideally go ride, but it's gonna rain today. a rest day wouldnt be terrible though. focus on other things today and get back to lifting monday with trainer.
+  - yeah. raining consistently even in the window of time it says its not raining.
 - update all finance things
 - prep for trip?
 - clean up; bathroom?